Moroccan Zaalouk Recipe (Eggplant Salad/Dip)

 Purée the tomatoes in a blender.
 Stir in the blended tomatoes, fresh parsley, fresh cilantro, sugar, and salt.
 Let it simmer until the sauce thickens, about six minutes.

-Skilled with spices, tomato juice, parsley and cilantro about to be cooked.
+Skillet with spices, tomato puree, parsley, and cilantro about to be cooked.

 Step Six – Add Vegetables